Trains in Italy

 Interrail Passes are valid for the entire journey.

-Seat reservations are only required for the special panorama train.
+- Seat reservations are only required for Panorama Express (PE) trains

 Locarno (Switzerland) to Domodossola (Italy).